Skip to content

 Note

-If you have already retrieved your Personal Access Token and set your License Key as an environment variable, skip ahead to Step Three.
+If you already set your license key, skip ahead to Step Two.

 After you receive your license key via email, place it in the following location: ~/.leip/license.key.